microsoft/LightGBM/docs/Parameters.rst

    -  **Note**: all values should be less than ``Int32.MaxValue`` (2147483647)

    -  **Note**: using large values could be memory consuming.
-Tree decision rule works best when categorical features are presented by consecutive integers started from zero
+Tree decision rule works best when categorical features are presented by consecutive integers starting from zero

    -  **Note**: all negative values will be treated as **missing values**